 Connecting with clients

-It’s mainstream, embedded into most professionals working week in terms of networking and if your competitors are on social media, it means your clients are too.
-A good social media presence coupled with a good content marketing strategy that stands out from the crowd and will elicit engagement and positive mentions, positioning your business positively in clients’ and B2B social media users’ eyes.
+It’s mainstream, embedded into most professionals’ working week in terms of networking and, if your competitors are on social media, it means your clients are too.
+A good social media presence and engagement rate, coupled with a solid content marketing strategy, will position your business positively in the eyes of clients and B2B social media users.

 Distributing content

-Content is another important metric that we measure on Elevate, but we’ll look at it in more detail in another post.
-Social media platforms are one of the best ways to distribute those articles, white papers and blog posts and to drive web traffic to your site.
-Effective social media communications like this will drive potential leads onto your site, which can be the first step towards them entering your marketing funnel.
+Content is another important metric that we measure on Elevate.
+If you want to learn more about it, we recommend our article on how to create a winning content strategy.
+Social media platforms are one of the best ways to distribute educational content, like articles, white papers and blog posts.
+This type of communication will drive potential leads onto your site.
+Thus, the social media journey can be the first step towards your marketing funnel.

-For business people, the trust generated by quality content can often be an important factor in making a buying decision, so it’s worthwhile using social platforms to more widely distribute that content.
+For business people, the trust generated by quality content can often be an important factor in making a buying decision.
+So, it’s worthwhile using social platforms to more widely distribute content like customer success stories, testimonials from satisfied customers, streams from an online event, or video tutorials that prove your expertise.

 Projecting brand identity

-Your social media presence creates an often more authentic perspective into a business and creates an immersive essence of ‘who you are’ and ‘what you stand for’ as much as a website journey or even dare we say meeting in an office.
-As such, the tone and content of every social media post can essentially form part of your business’s branding, i.e., how you want it to be perceived by B2B buyers, potential B2B customers, talent and investors.
-A strong social media presence with a considered, targeted and relevant content marketing strategy can help establish and maintain a business’s reputation as a thought-leader in its field and can be an incredibly effective B2B marketing tool.
+Your social media presence creates an often more authentic perspective into a business and creates an immersive essence of ‘who you are’ and ‘what you stand for’.
+It does so as much as a website journey or even, dare we say, a meeting in the office.
+As such, the tone and content of every social media post can essentially form part of your business’s branding (i.e., how you want it to be perceived by B2B buyers, potential B2B customers, talent and investors).
+A strong social media presence with a considered, targeted and relevant content marketing strategy can help establish and maintain your business’s reputation as a thought leader in your field and can be an incredibly effective B2B marketing tool.

-One useful effect of this comes in the form of employee advocacy; if your company is visibly a great place to work and is able to tell employee stories through its social media activities, it’s then easier to attract top talent to the firm.
-Employee advocacy can also be an attractive factor for business people when making a purchasing decision — after all, it’s better to do business with people that you know are passionate about their jobs.
+One useful effect of this comes in the form of employees – the true brand advocates.
+If the company culture is visibly great, employee stories about their everyday work life and meaningful activities make for effective content.
+It’s then also easier to attract top talent to the firm.
+Employee advocacy can also be good for your relationships with customers.
+An attractive factor for business people when making a purchasing decision — after all, it’s better to do business with people that you know are passionate about their jobs.

 Client support

-One of the most dynamic aspects relating to social media is that when something goes wrong with one of your products or services, clients can very quickly and publicly let you know about it regardless of your level of involvement.
-By utilising social networks as a tool through which clients can quickly contact and deal with the business in the event of a problem, the company has a chance to control the situation, display the efficiency and quality of its customer service and mitigate reputational risk.
-For many, social media is the preferred channel for client support, so it’s a good idea to keep it open and place it at the heart of your PR, IR and customer service function..
+One of the most dynamic aspects of social media is that, when something goes wrong with one of your products or services, clients can very quickly and publicly let you know about it.
+User interactions on social networks are a tool through which your clients can quickly contact your business in the event of a problem.
+Your company, on the other hand, has a chance to control the situation, display the efficiency and quality of its customer service and mitigate reputational risk.
+For many, social media is the preferred channel for client support, so it’s a good idea to keep it open and place it at the heart of your PR, IR and customer service function.

-While every business, whether a B2B firm or a B2C company, should obviously attempt to avoid problems if a buyer sees how well and how efficiently a company deals with issues through social platforms, it’s a big plus point in making a buying decision.
+While every business, whether a B2B firm or a B2C company, should obviously attempt to avoid problems, if a buyer sees how efficiently they deal with issues through social platforms, it’s a big plus point in making a buying decision.
 Good service and effective problem resolution help forge much stronger customer relationships.

 SEO

-Third party links, mentions and showing interest in a company’s content are all beneficial for SEO and (as we know through Elevate) being high in search engine rankings is incredibly beneficial for business and a key driver in commercial success.
-Again, we’ll look at SEO in another post because it’s one of Elevate’s crucial metrics when it comes to how a business performs online.
+Third-party links, mentions and showing interest in a company’s content are all beneficial for SEO and (as we know through Elevate) being high in search engine rankings is incredibly beneficial for business and a key driver in commercial success.
+We’ll look at SEO in another post because it’s one of Elevate’s crucial metrics when it comes to how a business performs online.
 Social media is a relatively easy way to actively manage, affect and update many of the elements which contribute to good quality SEO and keep a business high in the right search engine rankings.

 Tips for B2B social media success